hashicorp/terraform-provider-aws/website/docs/r/iam_role.html.markdown

 ### Example of Removing Inline Policies

-This example creates an IAM role with an empty IAM `inline_policy` argument.
-If someone were to add an inline policy out-of-band, on the next apply, Terraform will remove that policy.
+This example creates an IAM role with what appears to be empty IAM `inline_policy` argument instead of using `inline_policy` as a configuration block.
+The result is that if someone were to add an inline policy out-of-band, on the next apply, Terraform will remove that policy.

 ```hcl